todd-lers/about/research.md

 ### Open Source Antibiotics <a href="https://twitter.com/OSantibiotics"><i class="fa fa-twitter"></i></a>

-Mat is also part of the [Open Source Antibiotics](https://github.com/opensourceantibiotics/GeneralTopics) (OSA) consortium which consists of researchers interested in open ways to discover and develop new, inexpensive medicines for bacterial infections.
+We have founded the [Open Source Antibiotics](https://github.com/opensourceantibiotics/GeneralTopics) (OSA) consortium which consists of researchers interested in open ways to discover and develop new, inexpensive medicines for bacterial infections.
 There are currently two series in the OSA consortium.

 **[OSA Series 1](https://github.com/opensourceantibiotics/murligase)** - _Mur ligases_